-Gissar or Hissar State Natural Reserve was found in 1983 and is located on the western slopes of the Hissar Range in Southern Uzbekistan at altitudes ranging from 1,750 m to 4,349 m above sea level.
-The Gissar range goes through both Uzbekistan and Tajikistan and the rreserve stands at the border Uzbekistan side.
+Gissar or Hissar State Natural Reserve was found in 1983 and is located on the western slopes of the Hissar Range in Southern Uzbekistan at altitudes ranging from 1 750 m to 4 349 m above sea level.
+The Gissar range goes through both Uzbekistan and Tajikistan and the reserve stands at the Uzbekistan side of the border.
 Gissar state reserve was established when two independent nature reserves were merged.
 The first was Kizilsuyskiy Nature Reserve, founded in 1975 for the preservation of one of the largest juniper forests in the Western Pamoro-Alay, together with its fauna typical for this part of the Gissar Range.
 The second was the Mirakinskiy Nature Reserve, founded in 1976 for the protection of the upper mountain reaches and source of the Kashkadarya river and the Severtzov glacier.

 The Gissar State Nature Reserve holds all of the natural complexes of the upper belts of the western Gissar range.
 The Gissar range ends at its eastern end by facing the impressive Fan mountains (average altitude 4,000-4,200m).
 The range massif is deeply cut by large watercourses and in south-west, it splits into the fan-shaped ridges of the Baysuntau system.
 A combination of complicated geological construction and peculiar climate has resulted in the development of a variety of landscapes.
 The top reaches of the Kashkadarya are one of the warmest regions of Central Asia, often considered being part of dry subtropics.
 There are many rivers and streams flowing into the Kashkadarya, the largest ones being the Aksu, Hanaksu, Tanhasdarya and Kizildarya.
 They are supplied by glaciers and water levels from these peak in the second and hotter part of summers.